7thLucas/full-app-6a295-795ff-4635/_doc/product-overview.md

 - Static, no backend, no data persistence.

 ## Audience
-Not yet defined.
-Today this is a clean foundation rather than a product aimed at a specific user.
-Positioning will sharpen once the page takes on a real purpose.
+The first visitors who land on the page — any general visitor arriving at the site.
+Today this is a clean foundation rather than a product aimed at a narrow user; positioning will sharpen once the page takes on a real purpose.

 ## Brand & tone
 - **Tone:** clean, simple, friendly.